-There is IGA supermarket in Pennyshaw where you can buy fresh food and cook it yourself.
-If not, around the same area, there are a handful of restaurants including a Pub, Pizza and Thai restaurant!
+There is an IGA supermarket in Pennyshaw where you can buy fresh food and cook it yourself.
+If not, around the same area, there are a handful of restaurants including a Pub, Pizza, and Thai restaurant!

-Our accommodation was at Vivonne Bay Lodge from Kangaroo Island Adventure tour.
-We had an option between the dorm type of room or your own private room.
-There were a free WIFI and complimentary use of kayak which was a crowd favourite!
+Our accommodation was at Vivonne Bay Lodge and we had an option between the dorm type of room or your own private room.
+There was a free WIFI and complimentary use of kayak also which was a crowd favorite!

-With this 2-day Kangaroo Island Adventure tour, you can see all the highlights Kangaroo Island has to offer including Seal Bay, Remarkable Rocks and Admirals Arch.
+With this 2-day Kangaroo Island Adventure, you can see all the highlights Kangaroo Island has to offer including Seal Bay, Remarkable Rocks, and Admirals Arch.

 I had never seen Australian Seal lions up close and personal!
 It was a truly ah-ha moment!
 Our guide Jane was knowledgeable and happy to answer any questions, giving us lots of information about this special place and its inhabitants.